 5. require every candidate to do homework; provide an assignment without guidelines or timelines to see what they do with it; it reveals knowledge, process, and commitment.

-Mr. Duggan spoke about goals: “I think organizations have a hard time communicating up and down the chain of command and getting everybody mobilized to focus on the same goals.
-I’ve experienced that firsthand — whatever your task or scope of work, you don’t know how that connects to your manager and your manager’s manager, and how that is all kind of interconnected.”
+“I think organizations have a hard time communicating up and down the chain of command and getting everybody mobilized to focus on the same goals.
+I’ve experienced that firsthand — whatever your task or scope of work, you don’t know how that connects to your manager and manager’s manager and how that is all interconnected.”

 Yet a cross-department understanding of goals is worth investing time in achieving.
 In this day and age, a company has to breathe together; each expertise and energy is a piece of the overall living brain of the company, which can thrive or suffocate.